 In Dialogue, there is an emphasis on completing each communication – i. e., making sure that each communication is heard accurately.

-To assist in making sure that each communication is heard accurately, Dialogue has developed some simple phrases that need to be practiced repeatedly until they are automatic.
+To assist in making sure that each communication is heard accurately, Dialogue includes some simple phrases that need to be practiced repeatedly until they are automatic.
 For the Speaker, at the end of each communication, s/he says, “Would you be willing to tell me what you heard me say?”

 "If the Speaker does not feel heard, or only part of his/her communication was accurately reflected, the Speaker might reply with "You got part of it right, thank you, the rest of it is.......
 Would you be willing to tell me what you heard me say?"